ninscope/Hardware/README.md

+:construction: This wiki is under construction and may still say some updates :construction:

 # Hardware
 Printed circuit boards used in the NINScope designed in KiCAD.
 Check the wiki page for more info : https://github.com/ninscope/Hardware/wiki